Megidd/jewelry-personalization/ring-text/specs_floating.md

    * Some flowing connections that look like the text is carved from a single piece
 * Ring Extension Tabs (Most Stable)
    * Ring is extended with tabs that support each letter
+* Wire/Chain Elements
+   * Thin decorative chains or wire-like connections between letters
+   * Can add a jewelry-like aesthetic while providing support
+* Shadow/Drop Connections
+   * Extend each letter downward with a stylized “shadow” that connects to the ring
+   * Creates an interesting visual effect while solving the structural issue
+* Interlocking Letter Design
+   * Modify the font/letterforms so adjacent characters naturally touch or overlap
+   * Like cursive writing but in 3D
+* Lattice/Web Structure
+   * A delicate geometric pattern (honeycomb, spider web, etc.) that connects letters
+   * Can be very thin while still providing structural integrity
+* Gradient/Fade Connections
+   * Letters gradually merge into the ring surface or into each other
+   * Creates a “melting” or “emerging” effect
 * ...?
    * ...
 Any other solution option?